kapilsharma/AngularQuickNotes/03-Components.md

 - HTML file (name.component.html)
     - Although having this it is not mandatory as we can define HTML template in component decorator as well, but generally component HTML have multiple lines, which we mostly prefer to define in separate HTML file.
 - Styles file (name.component.css)
     - It is style sheet for component's HTML.
-Like HTML, can can define CSS also in component decorator, but in most cases, to separate different type of code in different files, we mostly define styles in separate css file.
+Like HTML, we can define CSS also in component decorator, but in most cases, to separate different type of code in different files, we mostly define styles in separate css file.
 - Tests (name.component.spec.ts)
     - This file contains test cases for the component.
 We will discuss how to write unit tests for angular application but for most of the training, we will concentrate to understand different angular features.
 Thus, until we discuss about unit tests, we will not use this file in any component.